nptscot/match_linestrings/README.md

 This is an early experiment forked from the NPW codebase; use with caution.
 It depends on some not thoroughly tested georust additions for LineString slicing in https://github.com/a-b-street/utils/.

+https://github.com/JosiahParry/anime is a more rigorous approach that handles partial matches between sources and targets, which appears necessary in many real-world cases.

 ## Roadmap

 - Get good results for all NPW use cases